sunnybala/sunnybala.github.io/_posts/2017-05-28-python-video-loop-detection.md

 <iframe width="600" height="400" src="https://www.youtube.com/embed/N2VwIfi6LoY?ecver=1" frameborder="0" allowfullscreen></iframe>

 Lots of the comments claimed that the video was fake.

-I <a href="https://github.com/sandeepba/stats-busters/blob/master/always-pick-c/always-pick-c.py"> simulated </a> trying both the "always pick C" and the "guess randomly" approaches just to confirm.
-Over 100000 tests, with 100 questions each and 4 choices, it turns out that camp #1 is absolutely right -- it doesn't matter.
-The distributions are shown below (the purple is the overlap).
-Since the whole graph is purple, it appears that the distributions are actually identical.
+I thought so too, but I wanted to know for sure.

+## The Plan

+Write a program to detect if there are any loops in the video.
+I hadn't done any video processing with Python before so it seemed like it could be a neat.

+---

+### Diving In

+### Deeper Dive

+The program worked the way it was supposed to -- it identified identical frames and let me know that the video was looping.
+However, I was suspicious that it wasn't getting all the

 <div style="text-align: center;"><img src="https://raw.githubusercontent.com/sandeepba/sandeepba.github.com/master/assets/always-c-sim.gif" /></div>